-Ending a marriage is not a decision, which can be made lightly; it can take weeks and months for you to figure out what you want.
-While you are waiting, consider couples counseling to understand why your partner did what he did, to help yourself come to terms with the affair, to heal, and maybe even to forgive.
+Ending a marriage is not a decision that can be made lightly; it can take weeks and months to figure out what you want.
+While you are waiting, consider couples counseling to understand why your partner did what he did, help yourself come to terms with the affair, heal, and maybe even forgive.

-Regardless of whether you choose to go down the couple's counseling route, you should consider therapy and counseling for yourself.
-If you've decided to end the marriage, it's important to be able to move on completely from the betrayal and to be happy from within.
+Regardless of whether you choose to go down the couple's counseling route, it would help if you considered therapy and counseling for yourself.
+If you've decided to end the marriage, it's important to move on completely from the betrayal and be happy from within.

-If you're harboring feelings of blame and low self-esteem, counseling can help with those issues as well and ensure you become the best version of yourself.
-Depending on the circumstances surrounding the affair, it is not uncommon to develop PTSD or become fearful of engaging in another intimate relationship down the road.
-By taking action and seeking help from a therapist you're proactive.
+If you are harboring feelings of blame and low self-esteem, counseling can help with those issues as well and ensure you become the best version of yourself.
+Depending on the affair's circumstances, it is not uncommon to develop PTSD or become fearful of engaging in another intimate relationship down the road.
+By taking action and seeking help from a therapist, you're proactive.

 It is an unfortunate reality of any marriage or relationship that people cheat.
 This does not mean it was your fault or you did something wrong, or you were flawed.
 This was a decision made by your spouse, and you have very little control over how they choose to act.

-What you can control is how you handle this discovery and what you do with your life moving forward.
+You can control how you handle this discovery and what you do with your life moving forward.
 It may feel like a herculean task to rebuild your life (with or without your spouse), but it is not impossible.
 Men and women have been where you are right now, and they've come out on the other side in different ways, doing what worked best for them.

-As you mull over your options and decide on what to do, speak to a therapist to gain clarity and to ensure you prioritize the mental well being of yourself and your children over everything else.
+As you mull over your options and decide on what to do, speak to an online therapist to gain clarity and to ensure you prioritize the mental well-being of yourself and your children over everything else.